The Story Gallery

 Story Gallery activities will ignite and challenge children's natural curiosity by utilizing engaging multiple communication styles and fun child-initiated participatory activities.
 This level of involvement will give them a sense of ownership, which leads to a much-needed boost to their self-esteem, and will strengthen their future development.

 The Story Gallery Team

 The Story Gallery brings together a diverse group of creative industry professionals, knowledge workers, teachers, local business and community leaders.
-Our aim is encourage arts organisations, schools, libraries and our community to work in harmony to ensure a safer more cohesive society.
+Our aim is toencourage arts organisations, schools, libraries and our community to work in harmony to ensure a safer more cohesive society.
 We strive for excellence in all our community investment activities and develop our ideas accordingly.

 This latest idea is anextension of our past successful library-based youth arts and literature programmes.
 We are excited about going forward with this project because of its far-reaching benefits to the development of young people, our borough and the community at large.